AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 **NOTE:** 'Null' is a place holder for a reference that does not have an object.
 If defines a memory address that may eventually hold a value.

 ### Calling a Void Method with Parameters

+- [ ] Call non-static void methods with parameters
+- [ ] Use overloaded methods

 Using parameters allows us the freedom to write a program that is more flexible and specific.
 It is similar to providing specific instructions for the program.
 When you pass multiple parameters, it is important to make sure that the order is correct.
 Incorrect order will return incorrect results.
 As we did with constructors, we can overload a method.
 Recall that the method name has also an ordered list of parameters.
 You can also overload a method by giving the method the same name as another method, and provide a different set of parameters.